Heyjuke58/integrated_gradient_baselines_for_text_classification/README.md

 - Analysis: `src/baselines` contains baseline definitions for 11 different baselines.
 - Evaluation: Comprehensiveness and Log-odds are implemented in `src/ablation_evaluation.py`.
 Visualization on by default.
 It is recommended to use many samples for this, e.g: `python main.py --e=0-50`
 - Extension: Implementation from codebase of original paper in `src/dig.py`.
 DIG only works with discrete baselines (`pad_embed`, `furthest_word`, `avg_word`).
 DIG can be toggled on by using the `-v=dig` option.
 The DIG strategy can be chosen with the `--dig-strategy=STRATEGY` option.

+## TODO

+- top 3 distances from paths
+- all paths in a sentence in one picture, with embedding cloud in background
+- find good samples